intika/Librefox/README.md

 # Privafox-Firefox
 Tuning firefox settings (`about:config`) for a better security, privacy and performances.
-Firefox does not need to be rebuilt to be cleaned from privacy/security issues; as all settings can be changed in the `about:config`
+Firefox does not need to be rebuilt to be cleaned from privacy/security issues as all settings can be changed in the `about:config`

 This project aim to fix security/privacy issues related to firefox and also tune it to gain some speed performances.
 It uses `mozilla.cfg` and `policies.json` to have the changes applied to firefox...

 Download :
 ----------